 Address: 1800 Village West Parkway, Kansas City, Kansas

-At the only zipline park in the Kansas City area, you'll find a full menu of outdoor recreation options.
-The 143-acre adventure park offers zipline tours ranging from beginner to advanced skill levels.
+At the only zipline park in the Kansas City area, you'll find a full menu of outdoor recreation options at Zip KC.

 Traditional zipline tours include a hike and zip tour.
 For a unique date night, try the Sunset Zip Line Tour and to up the adrenaline factor, book a glow-in-the-dark Night Flight Tour.
 This zany and cool zipline experience unfolds as you grab a glow stick and soar along five ziplines illuminated with color changing LED lights.

-If you are swept up in the NASCAR energy that is in Kansas City, take part in your own racing moment at the Richard Petty Driving Experience.
-Enjoy the thrill of a lifetime as you ride shotgun or take the driver's seat in a stock car zooming up to 155 miles per hour around the Kansas Speedway.
+If you do, you'll enjoy the thrill of a lifetime as you ride shotgun or take the driver's seat in a stock car zooming up to 155 miles per hour around the Kansas Speedway.

 Adding the video or photo option to your package is well worth it, so you can relive your once-in-a-lifetime experience at home.